Basement

 Instead of starting with any of our favourite places, we thought we'd begin with the much-hyped Izakaya Den.
 This place has been reviewed often and is part of the so-called Izakaya invasion.

-wn a difficult-to-find set of stairs, as dinners at Melbourne restaurants often do.
+Our night started off down a difficult-to-find set of stairs, as dinners at Melbourne restaurants often do.
 Please keep in mind the Den does not take bookings.
 The fit-out is industrial basement chic.
 Seating is at the bar overlooking the kitchen, or benches along the LED-lit wall listing the specials.

 We firstly ordered the tuna tataki ($16).
 These were lightly seared slices of tuna on wasabi and chilli mayonnaises.
 It definitely was one of the most frequently ordered dishes.
 The mayonnaises were exciting and complemented the tuna very well.